Lucie Blackburn: Blackburn Riots

 In 1833, Thornton was discovered as a fugitive slave in Detroit and he and his wife were arrested.
 They were jailed on Forth Street when local blacks intervened.
 Their arrest angered the emerging black populace in Detroit as well as allies of the anti-slavery movement.
-The Michigan government demanded for Lucie and her husband to return when they were jail in what is now part of Windsor.
-Lieutenant Governor Sir John Colborne and his council ordered for the Blackburns to be free.
-Their landmark extradition led to the creation of Canada’s first refuge reception policy.
+The Michigan government demanded for Lucie and her husband to return where they were jailed, what is now part of Windsor.
+Lieutenant Governor Sir John Colborne and his council ordered for the Blackburns to be set free.
+Their landmark extradition led to the creation of Canada's first refuge reception policy.
 A woman named Mrs. Madison Lightfoot and the wife of Reverend George French visited Lucie Blackburn when she was in jail.
 They assisted her by exchanging clothing to take her place, which helped Lucie escape jail.
 Once she escaped, she was able to cross the Detroit River, entering Ontario, Canada.
 Thornton was rescued on June 15, 1833, by 400 abolitionists.
-This mob had incited the Blackburn Riot.
-The rescuers took Thorton from the sheriff’s custody to Randolf Street wharf.
-This is where an agent had exchanged a gold watch for Thornton's freedom passage.
-The couple was reunited in Toronto and settled on Eastern Avenue, which had become their home for nearly 50 years.
+This mob incited the Blackburn Riot.
+The rescuers took Thorton from the sheriff's custody to Randolf Street wharf, where an agent exchanged a gold watch for Thornton's freedom and passage.
+The couple was reunited in Toronto and settled on Eastern Avenue, which became their home of nearly 50 years.
 This event marked Detroit's first racial protest in history.
-Both Thornton and Lucie were smuggled out of the United States into Upper Canada, where they reunited in Montreal.
+Both Thornton and Lucie were smuggled out of the United States into Upper Canada, and reunited in Montréal.